-- 1. Visit https://www.ccsf.edu/admissions-recordsregistration/request-your-ccsf-transcripts. - 2.
-Under the 'Order Official Transcript (Credit)': - Current Students: Select the 'Current Student' option and login to myRAM Portal. - b.
-Former Students/Alumni: Students who have been away for more than two (2) years, select the 'Former Student/ Alumni' option. - 3.
-You will now reach the Parchment ordering service page.
+- 1. Visit www.ccsf.edu/request-your-ccsf-transcripts. - 2.
+Current students can select the "Login to Order Your Transcript" link and former students/alumni who have been away for more than (2) years can select the "Former Student/Alumni Transcript Ordering" link. - 3.
+You will be redirected to the Parchment ordering service page.
 Please carefully read the information and instructions.
 Complete each page and submit your order.